MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/installation.md

 ---

-## Manual Installation
+## Manual installation
-Follow the instructions below if the installer does not work (`sudo make install`) or if the installation requires custom locations, user accounts, or settings.
+If the instructions above do not work (i.e. fails on `sudo make install`) or if the installation requires custom locations, user accounts, or settings, then follow the instructions below.

 To get a server to run the MSCS script on startup, and cleanly stop the server on shutdown, the [MSCS](https://github.com/MinecraftServerControl/mscs/blob/master/mscs) script must be copied to `/usr/local/bin/`, have execute permissions set, and the system must run the script on startup and shutdown.
 For Bash completion support, the `mscs.completion` script must be copied to `/etc/bash_completion.d/`.
 For security reasons, the script runs with an account named `minecraft` rather than `root`.
 The `minecraft` account must be created before the script is used.